Atticuszz/Spark/docs/Learning/CS/OS/Ubuntu/wsl.md

 sudo make install -j 16
 ```

-3. Copy tools libraries location so usbip tools can get them.
+1. Copy tools libraries location so usbip tools can get them.

 ```bash
 sudo cp libsrc/.libs/libusbip.so.0 /lib/libusbip.so.0
 ```

-4. Install usb.ids so you have names displayed for usb devices.
+1. Install usb.ids so you have names displayed for usb devices.

 ```bash
 sudo apt install linux-tools-virtual hwdata
 ```

-5. From the **root path of the repo that you cloned**, copy the image.
+1. From the __root path of the repo that you cloned__, copy the image.

 ```bash
 cp arch/x86/boot/bzImage /mnt/c/Users/<username>/usbip-bzImage
 ```

-#### config wsl
+### Config Wsl

 Create a `.wslconfig` file on `/mnt/c/Users/<username>/` and add a reference to the created image with the following.